MihaKaps/UCRBenchmarkTemplate/README.md

 ├── Makefile           <- Makefile with convenience commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
 ├── data
-│   ├── external       <- Data from third party sources.
+│   ├── external       <- Data from third party source - UCRBenchmark_2018.zip and its metadata file
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
+|   │   ├── raw_splits <- fixed labels and dropped nans in original train/test split from unzipped folders
+|   │   ├── kan        <- tarin/validation/test split
+|   │   └── mlp        <- train/test split
+│   ├── results        <- Results produced after training and evaluation.
-│   └── raw            <- The original, immutable data dump.
+│   └── raw            <- Original, immutable data dump.
 │
 ├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
-├── models             <- Trained and serialized models, model predictions, or model summaries │
+├── models             <- Trained and serialized models │   ├── inceptiontime  <- Saved InceptionTime models
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+│   ├── kan            <- Saved Kolmogorov–Arnold Network models
+│   └── mlp            <- Saved MLP models
 │
+│
-├── pyproject.toml     <- Project configuration file with package metadata for │                         ucr_benchmark_template. and configuration for tools like black │
+├── pyproject.toml     <- Project configuration file with package metadata for │                         ucr_benchmark_template and configuration for tools like black │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │